MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 1. Under **Connect chats to Dynamics 365 records**, select **Add record types**.

-1. In the **Connect chat to record type** pane, in **Choose record type**, type the name of the record type you want to use.
+1. In the **Allow chats to be connected to this record type** pane, in **Choose record type**, type the name of the record type you want to use.

-1. (Optional): If you want to display content for new connected chats, toggle **Introduction message** to **Yes**, and then use the existing views functionality to define the fields that will represent context card or [create a custom view in Power Apps](/powerapps/maker/model-driven-apps/create-edit-views).
+1. (Optional): If you want to display content for new connected chats, toggle **Include a note** to **On**, and then use the existing views functionality to define the fields that will represent the context card or [create a custom view in Power Apps](/powerapps/maker/model-driven-apps/create-edit-views).
 You can choose up to five fields you want to include as a context card.

 1. Select **Save**.